logo

 Here are some helpful breastfeeding latching tips.
 These simple practices will help sustain a good latch.

-• Change Positions: Rotate between different breastfeeding positions to reduce strain on your nipples and keep both you and your baby comfortable.
+• Change Positions: Rotate between different breastfeeding positions to reduce strain on your nipples and keep you and your baby comfortable.

 • Burp Your Baby: Burping your baby during and after feeds can help release trapped air, reducing discomfort and gas.